Prologue to A Blog Cut Into Slices-The Creation of Cillian Knight

 Typing out an outline could never do justice to the story — or the stories — that are about to unfold.
 Rest assured, I won’t be offering you mere squiggly lines and syllables on a page.
 I’ll be bringing this tale to life with photographs, with video, with moments that add an entire new dimension to story telling.

 My life is a living, breathing story just begging to be told.
-Once I got off parole, that little phone in my pocket—even without service—came out, would snap a picture or video, and slip back in faster than a sneeze.
-That’s why I think this whole thing is so darn entertaining: it’s not just my written word describing these experiences, but capturing the moment in time over and over again.
-Now I have a very large collection, one that separates me even further from the massive sea of entertainment available these days.
+Once I got off parole, that little phone in my pocket did not have service for over a year.
+That’s another reason why I think this whole thing is so darn entertaining: it’s not just my written word describing these experiences, but the ability to tune out all the distractions a cell phone provides.

 So without further ado, let us start this journey down the rabbit hole together.